ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 OBS is a desktop-based software that basically captures your screen(s) and your computer audio all at the same time, and channels it somewhere else (Facebook Live, YouTube Live, Twitch, etc.).
 You can even just use OBS to do a video recording, without streaming live.
 In our setup, we will capture what is shown on the two external monitors as well as computer audio, and mix them together into a stream, which OBS will then send to Facebook Live.

-One monitor will be used just to show PowerPoint slides, while the other monitor will be used to show a conference all.
+One monitor will be used just to show PowerPoint slides, while the other monitor will be used to show a conference call.
 The worship leader, elder, pastor, whoever needs to be part of the service will dial in to this conference call.
 OBS is just recording everything as it happens.

 ### Basic Setup